Quick Reference

 Functions

-Define with inputs and outputs separated by --
+Define with inputs and outputs separated by --.
+Named params are auto-bound as locals.

 takes 2 ints, returns 1